The Best Ever Guide to Japan’s Tateyama Kurobe Alpine Route

 - Information about baggage delivery service on the Alpine Route

 - Navitime App – app for subway, train, and bus schedules

 I hope you have found this Tateyama Kurobe Alpine Route day tour itinerary useful.
 It’s a unique experience that shouldn’t be missed!

 Just make sure to leave Toyama before 9:00 am to give you enough time to do some hiking around Murodo.
-Bring are current snacks with you to save time and money.
+Plus!
+Bring snacks with you to save time and money.

 The prices, exchange rates, and times listed here are ones as of March 2019.
-They are meant to give you an idea of approximately how much you will need to spend and how long it will take you to do something.
+They are meant to give you an idea of approximately how much you will need to spend and how long it will take you to visit each place.
 Since things change, please double-check the information on the websites I have provided.